 The Feeding Heroes initiative reaches every corner of the county — on or near base, in military housing areas, and in public schools serving a high percentage of military families.
 Through a dignified farmers’ market style distribution where individuals select the foods that are best for their needs, military families can access fresh, nutritious food, especially fruits and vegetables, without stigma or unnecessary bureaucracy.

-In fiscal year 2018, Feeding San Diego provided more than 667,000 meals to military families through Feeding Heroes, reaching over 93,000 individuals.
-In the first three quarters of fiscal year 2019, we provided 634,754 meals through this initiative.
+In fiscal year 2019, Feeding San Diego provided more than 750,000 meals to military families through the Feeding Heroes initiative.
 On average, over half of the food we distribute through Feeding Heroes is fresh produce.

 Feeding San Diego holds distributions with partner organizations that directly serve military families, including the USO, US4Warriors, San Diego Military Outreach Ministries, Courage to Call, and others.
 The food we supply to our partner agency, Jewish Family Service, reaches a food pantry at Camp Pendleton, Armed Forces YMCA, the Murphy Canyon military housing complex, and other military housing sites.
 By connecting to families through resources already affiliated with the military, we can quickly and efficiently provide a comfortable, high-dignity experience for those in need.